 Results within 3 months

-• Fewer production issues: The defect rate in production has been halved, and the customer satisfaction score has improved.
+- Fewer production issues: The defect rate in production has been halved, and the customer satisfaction score has improved — tangible proof of the impact of AI automation testing in DevOps.

 DevOps practices went from reactive firefighting to proactive optimization, which is one of the most significant advantages, alongside faster feedback loops in DevOps.

-Integrate autonomous testing with DevOps in 5 steps
+Integrate AI test automation with DevOps in 5 steps

 Even though the integration is not an overnight switch, it doesn’t have to be complicated either.
 Follow these five steps to introduce AI-powered QA for pipelines.